 Last Thursday, the Education Committee announced a new inquiry into school and college funding ahead of the next spending review—I am pleased to see the hon.
 Member for Colne Valley (Thelma Walker), a member of our Committee, in the Chamber.
 It is our hope that a forward-looking inquiry will move beyond the exchanges here and elsewhere, which have largely taken place at cross purposes and to little effect, and inevitably take on a party political tinge.
 The hon.
 Member for Ashton-under-Lyne (Angela Rayner), whom I admire greatly, said it was clear that this debate was linked to the local elections.

 The Government have rightly chosen to protect overall education funding.
-Let us look, however, at what the Secretary of State for Health has done.
+Let us look, however, at what the Secretary of State for Health and Social Care has done.
 He has made the case for increasing funding for the NHS, supported by the chief executive of NHS England.
 We need the same level of vocal support for our schools and colleges, and a similar long-term vision.
 The key figure to bear in mind is real-terms per-pupil expenditure.
 After all, it is the experience of individual students that matters, and I hope that our inquiry will give them the opportunity to inform and influence the spending review.
 My right hon.
 Friend the Member for Putney (Justine Greening) should be commended for redirecting money from the Department to the frontline of schools, but the time has come to seriously rethink the way in which we fund schools and colleges and to adopt a much more long-term perspective.
 I have suggested 10 years as a starting point—as is being talked about for the NHS—because it is clear that making a decision every three to four years is just not strategic enough.

 The second challenge that schools are facing is the workforce.
 Becoming a teacher is a special and remarkable career choice, and more should be done to celebrate the contribution of the teaching profession.
 Many Members will have seen the Department’s public campaigns designed to attract new entrants to the profession, and will know of the financial support available through bursaries.
 However, the National Audit Office found last year that whereas £555 million was spent on training and supporting new teachers in 2013-14, the Department for Education spent just £35.7 million in 2016-17 on programmes for teacher development and retention, of which just £91,000 was aimed at improving teacher retention.